Frequently Asked Questions

 How will I know if I won?

 There are a few ways to find out if you won the grand prize!
 The best way is to be present on race day!
 The winners will also be announced on this website on the Winners Circle page within 72 hours of the race.
 Sometimes the local news will post the winners on Sunday following the race.
 However, all winners will be notified by mail from a local Certified Public Accountants office with instructions on how to claim their prize within a few days of the race.
+Be sure that you fill out your ticket stub with up to date and current mailing information.
+Only the person or business owner listed on the ticket is legally allowed to claim the prize.

 How do I claim my prize?